Dave-team/Knowledge-base/Management.md

 - Take the lead or they will \
 - Don’t explain how comms channels work - just make sure the right things get done.
 Keep people away from politics
 - Use Notion better.
 Know what the team is working on and have opinions on tickets.
 Update tickets to ensure others know what I’m up to too and have a reference
+- Be a leader: a leader is someone who is in the moment when listening, adds value/support where he can to other points and provides authority, influence and clarity on next steps when presenting.
+The more confidence you have, the more impact you’ll have.
+Both for leaders as well as public speakers

 ## 12 questions employees ask themselves
 - Do I know what is expected of me at work?